arthur5120/real-time-chat-app/--todo-list.md

 # Add a context menu to show interactions with a individual given message as well.
 # When server first starts, changing the messages doesn't update the chat on the other end.
 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
-# useEffect Bug : Auth running on useEffect after sending message.
-Functions emitting to auth : "addUserToOnlineList, retrieveUserLists".
 # Warn the user about the log being full.
 # Make spam cooldown specific to room and reset along with the rooms.
-# Modify sendMessage socket event on the socket useEffect to check if the room id is valid with the appropriate function.
-[DONE]
 # When deleting all messages, the user no longer appears on the room user list.
 Is that a problem though?
-# Sorting the log messages by date is not working.
-[DONE]
-# Create way to clear the log filters.
-[DONE]
-# Notify the user of what words are being searched for on the log.
-[DONE]
-# When searching for the user's names on the log feed, it doesn't work.
-[DONE]
-# Refine normalizing method for the search term and the entries on the search log method.
-[DONE]
-# Normalize functions for sorting alphabetically.
-[DONE]
-# Handle log filtering in case log changes. (create new room, leave log screen or clear log) [DONE]
 # Make the normalization more precise when removing the literal '\n'.
-# Log filter running at each render when on log view.
-[DONE]
+# useEffect Bug : Auth running on useEffect after sending message.
+Functions emitting to auth : "addUserToOnlineList, retrieveUserLists".
+# segment the initializeAppData function into smaller ones.

 // Done yesterday

-Modify the order of replacement operations in the filterLog function to first eliminate newlines and then normalize spaces, fixing issues with searching room names.

-// Done today

 Modify the Log component to memoize the sorting results, preventing recalculation on every re-render.
 Update the message box on the chat component to display a different title based on whether the user is the sender.

+// Done today

+Change the key down event to prevent the user typing status from being set to true on log view.
+Move placeholder data and resources to separate files.